sshudler/fib-service/README.md

 A simple web service with a C++ backend to compute Fibonacci numbers.
 The client sends the requested index `n` and the server responds with the `n`'s Fibonacci number, a timestamp (i.e., number of seconds since 00:00 UTC, Jan 1, 1970), and a count of how many times `n` was already requested.
 For example, requesting `n = 20` will result in `{"fib":6765,"timestamp":1667133128,"count":1}` (JSON format).

+Note that the index `n` is assumed to be in the range [0, 93], so that the resulting Fibonacci number fits into uint64.
+Otherwise the gRPC server returns an error status.
+In such case, Envoy will not produce any response.

 The server uses the gRPC framework.
 It is based on Google's Protocol Buffers serialization infrastructure and communicates in the binary HTTP/2 format.
 To make it a web service we need HTTP/2 <--> HTTP/1.1 transcoding, and for this purpose the Envoy proxy is used.